mithrandi/ssh-key-generator/README.md

 Usage
 =====
-You will need ghc and cabal-install installed; look for a `ghc` package for your operating system, or try the Haskell Platform.
+You will need ghc and cabal, as well as the libsodium development files; on Debian/Ubuntu, the `ghc` and `libsodium-dev` packages are what you need.

 ```ShellSession
 $ git clone https://github.com/mithrandi/ssh-key-generator.git